frauvate/cheatsheet/README.md

   preprocessing.
 This includes data cleaning, normalization, and feature engineering techniques.
 - **Simple Linear Regression**: A Jupyter notebook template for implementing and understanding simple linear regression models.
+- **Multiple Linear Regression**: A Jupyter notebook template for implementing and understanding multiple linear regression models.

 ## Usage
 1. **Clone the Repository**: